coffee19850519/single_cell_spatial_image/README.md

 ### Segmentation model file

 A trained segmentation model file in pth format.
-It is required to predict tissue architecture on generative visuals.
+It is required to predict tissue architecture on the generative visuals.

 ### Data structure